simp/pupmod-simp-ntpd/README.md

 * disable\_monitor (`Boolean`) *(defaults to: `true`)*

-Disable the monoitoring facility to prevent amplification attacks using `ntpdc monlist` command when default restrict does not include the `noquery` flag
+Disable the monitoring facility to prevent amplification attacks using `ntpdc monlist` command when default restrict does not include the `noquery` flag

 ***See CVE-2013-5211 for details***